uwapcs/minutes/2019/2019-draft.agm.md

 - President
   - Standing Nominee(s):
   - We welcome our new president ___.
+- Immediate past president
+  - Nomination:
+  - We welcome our new immediate past president ___.
 - Vice Pres
   - Standing Nominee(s):
   - We welcome the new vice-president of PCS, ___.